Singapore

 Human rights

 Article 14 of the Constitution of the Republic of Singapore may potentially also be relevant in regulating the use of AI in courts although no reported case of its use for these purposes was found as at September 2025.
 The Singapore Constitution is the main source of human rights in Singapore.
-Article 14(1)(a) provides for the right of every Singaporean citizen to freedom of speech and expression, subject to the Singapore Parliament’s power under article 14(2)(a) to restrict that right provided that Parliament considers it ‘necessary or expedient’ in the interest of various considerations. including ‘public order and morality’.
+Article 14(1)(a) provides for the right of every Singaporean citizen to freedom of speech and expression, subject to the Singapore Parliament’s power under article 14(2)(a) to restrict that right provided that Parliament considers it ‘necessary or expedient’ in the interest of various considerations, including ‘public order and morality’.
 In The Online Citizen Pte Ltd v Attorney-General and another [2021] SGCA 96, a high-profile case in relatively recent history, Singapore’s apex court, the Court of Appeal, held that article 14(1)(a) of the Singapore Constitution does not protect the making of false speech, such that a maker of online falsehoods could be compelled by a different statute to correct the falsehood, that statute not being contrary to the right enshrined in Article 14(1)(a).
 While this precedent does not directly concern the use of AI in courts, it reinforces Singapore’s no-tolerance approach to falsehoods, which may be relevant to the increasing use of generative AI and the risk of hallucinations.

 Applicable regional and international human rights instruments may also be relevant to the use of AI in the Singaporean courts.
 The ASEAN Human Rights Declaration protects the right to a fair trial and the right to privacy as does the Convention on the Rights of the Child.